quentin-tw/laminate_calc/README.md

 This code uses **Eigen** for matrix operation and linear algebra calculation.
 Related files (Version eigen-3.3.7) are included in the `lib` folder for convenience in compilation.
-The licenses (Not a MIT License) of Eigen is include in the `lib\eigen-3.3.7`For licensing, detail information, and newer versions  of Eigen please visit: http://eigen.tuxfamily.org/ .
+The licenses (not a MIT License) of Eigen are include in the `lib\eigen-3.3.7`For licensing, detail information, and newer versions  of Eigen please visit: http://eigen.tuxfamily.org/ .